Continuing Education Activity

 Objectives:

-- Explain the pathophysiology of tropical pulmonary eosinophilia.
+Determine the etiologies of tropical pulmonary eosinophilia.

 Introduction